Mobile Suit Gundam: Silver Phantom

-Mobile Suit Gundam: Silver Phantom (機動戦士ガンダム：銀灰の幻影, Kidō Senshi Gandamu: Ginkai no Gen’ei) is an interactive virtual reality film in the Gundam media franchise, co-produced by Sunrise, a division of Bandai Namco Filmworks and French immersive studio Atlas V for the Meta Quest platform.
+Mobile Suit Gundam: Silver Phantom (機動戦士ガンダム：銀灰の幻影, Kidō Senshi Gandamu: Ginkai no Gen'ei) is an interactive virtual reality film in the Gundam media franchise, co-produced by Sunrise and French immersive studio Atlas V for the Meta Quest platform.
 Set in the Universal Century timeline during U.C.
 0096, it is the first full-length Gundam title produced specifically for immersive VR, combining traditional Japanese anime production methods with interactive, branching-path storytelling.

-The project was developed as part of Bandai Namco Filmworks’ strategy to expand the franchise into new formats and engage audiences through emerging media technologies, including extended reality (XR) storytelling.
-It was nominated for the Venice Immersive section of the 81st Venice International Film Festival, marking one of the franchise’s most high-profile appearances at an international film event and illustrating its role in bridging Japanese anime with global VR cinema.
+The project was developed as part of Bandai Namco Filmworks' strategy to expand the franchise into new formats and engage audiences through emerging media technologies, including extended reality (XR) storytelling.
+It was nominated for the Venice Immersive section of the 81st Venice International Film Festival, marking one of the franchise's most high-profile appearances at an international film event and illustrating its role in bridging Japanese anime with global VR cinema.

 Plot

 In Universal Century 0096, three years after the events of the Second Neo Zeon War, the independent mercenary unit Argent Keil is contracted by the Earth Federation to assassinate Azami Meggineh, a senior Federation official suspected of colluding with remnants of the Zeon forces.
 As the mission begins, the Argent Keil fleet is suddenly attacked by a squadron of Federation Jegan mobile suits, throwing the operation into chaos.
 Pilot Shavetail is ordered by unit leader Mabel Lena to launch in the experimental Delta Zayin mobile suit, accompanied by fellow pilot Babia, to repel the assault.

 Following the skirmish, Mabel instructs Shavetail to continue the mission while she leads the fleet to safety.
 During the journey, Shavetail and Babia reflect on the loss of their comrade Fixzi Fix, a Newtype-enhanced pilot whose death in a prior battle left a lasting impact on them both.
-Shavetail experiences visions connected to the Axis Shock and learns that the Delta Zayin’s shield incorporates psycho-frame technology originally intended for Fixzi.
+Shavetail experiences visions connected to the Axis Shock and learns that the Delta Zayin's shield incorporates psycho-frame technology originally intended for Fixzi.

 Upon reaching the ruins of A Baoa Qu, Shavetail encounters Azami and her forces, including her subordinate Joff Idiy.
 Azami reveals that she engineered the assassination contract herself to lure Argent Keil into an ambush.
-In the ensuing battle, the Delta Zayin’s psycho-frame activates, resonating with Shavetail’s emerging Newtype abilities and allowing them to defeat both Joff and Azami.
+In the ensuing battle, the Delta Zayin's psycho-frame activates, resonating with Shavetail's emerging Newtype abilities and allowing them to defeat both Joff and Azami.

 In the final act, Babia turns her weapon on Shavetail, driven by jealousy and mistrust.
-As the Gryps II colony laser begins to charge, the narrative branches depending on the viewer’s choices.
+As the Gryps II colony laser begins to charge, the narrative branches depending on the viewer's choices.
 In one outcome, Shavetail shields Babia from the blast and is killed in the process.
-In another, Shavetail fatally wounds Babia and escapes, securing their position as Argent Keil’s ace pilot.
+In another, Shavetail fatally wounds Babia and escapes, securing their position as Argent Keil's ace pilot.
 In a third scenario, Shavetail abandons the battle entirely, leaving Babia alive but disillusioned as she watches the ongoing conflict from a distant shore.